libsbmljs/libsbmljs/readme.md

 The libsbmljs wrapper can be tested in the browser using [Karma](http://karma-runner.github.io/latest/index.html).
 You must first build libsbmljs from source as described above.

-What you will need before starting:

-* Node (10.15.0 or later)

 How to run testing with Karma: